Contents

 “You’re always going to have people who don’t like change.”

-So how do you get reluctant team members and customers on board?
+So, how do you get reluctant team members and customers on board?

 Dealing with Community Resistance

 “We still have people come in asking if they can just do the paper occupational license application,” Kaitlyn said.
-“So the biggest way we got past that was just reiterating that in the future it’ll make it a lot easier.
-We got to back that message up with our license renewals.”
+“So the biggest way we got past that was just reiterating that in the future it’ll make it a lot easier.”

 “That made renewals super easy,” Kaitlyn explained.
 “We got hundreds of renewals the same day we sent out notices, which is the quickest turnaround we’ve ever had.
 Normally it would take a couple of weeks before we started seeing a big response.”